pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 conda activate myptd
 ```

-Check all packages are installed:
+Check that all packages are installed:

 ```bash
 python -c 'import generateDS; import tinyobjloader; import gdecomp; import laspy; import pytools4dart'
 ```

 In case of error, refer to section [Test environment](#test-environment).

 Configure package with your DART version (see [DART section](#dart) for install or update):